 With 20 private lakes and 70 km of trails there is no shortage of things to do at the Limberlost Forest and Wildlife Reserve.

-Take to the trails for are available for mountain biking, trail running and hiking.
+Take to the trails as they are available for mountain biking, trail running and hiking.
 In the colder months, enjoy heading out for backwoods cross-country skiing and snowshoeing.
 Most of the trails are high quality, wide and groomed with a selection of more rugged routes.
 Purchase a Limberlost Master Trail Guide when you arrive and plan your route in advance using the huge database of trail info, maps and suggestions on their website.

 Prefer to take to the wilderness from the water?
 Start at Buck Lake Landing, where canoes, paddles and PFDs are available, and hop from lake-to-lake on the Crystal Falls Water Trail.

 Immerse yourself in the rich history and diverse ecology of the area by bird watching, fishing and following interpretive trails.
-Old settlements and variety of ecosystems make this spot an educational spot that’s great for families with youngsters to learn and connect.
+Old settlements and a variety of ecosystems make this spot an educational place that’s great for families with youngsters to learn and connect.
 Buck Lake is a favourite spot for bird watching, while the stocked lakes offer exceptional trout and bass fishing.

 ACCOMMODATIONS ON SITE

-Choose from six lakefront accommodations to find the one that best fitS your group size and needs.
+Choose from six lakefront accommodations to find the one that best fits your group size and needs.
 Each lodging is surrounded by trails and shoreline.
 Rentals are available monthly, weekly or by the weekend, and include bedding, kitchen and dining utensils as well as BBQ units with propane.
 Each cottage has its own dock or beach, and a fire pit.
 Bring food, beverages, toiletries, towels and anything else you might like for your getaway.

 Looking for luxury?
 Limberlost’s two Wilderness Lodges can hold up to 18 adults, and they feature decks and saunas.